CLAT Syllabus 2020 Subject-Wise Important Topics & Questions

 |Statement & Arguments||Ranking||–||–|

 The Quantitative Techniques section of the UG-CLAT 2020 will include short sets of facts or propositions, graphs, or other textual, pictorial or diagrammatic representations of numerical information, followed by a series of questions.
 You will be required to derive information from such passages, graphs, or other representations, and apply mathematical operations on such information.
+Check out CLAT Maths Preparation Tips to crack all the questions asked in this section.
 The questions will require you to:

 - Derive, infer, and manipulate numerical information set out in such passages, graphs, or other representations; and